-The most significant impact on the overall uncertainty of emissions in this category is produced by $CO_2$ emission uncertainty in category 1.A.4.b "Residential Sector", mainly the uncertainty in consumption of gaseous fuel.
+The most significant impact on the overall uncertainty of emissions in this category is produced by CO2 emission uncertainty in category 1.A.4.b "Residential Sector", mainly the uncertainty in consumption of gaseous fuel.
 This is due, primarily, to absence of individual meters at lots of private house-holds.

-The general quality control procedures [1] were applied, plus cooperation with the State Statistics Committee of Ukraine was established, and analysis of forms of statistical reporting containing the original data for GHG emission calculation was conducted together with the Committee's specialists.
+The general quality control procedures [1] were applied, plus cooperation with the SSSU was established, and analysis of forms of statistical reporting containing the original data for GHG emission calculation was conducted together with the SSSU 's specialists.